LINWEN607/congregate/runbooks/migrations-to-dot-com.md

 #### Prepare groups and projects

+* [ ] Confirm [group](https://docs.gitlab.com/ee/user/project/settings/import_export.html#enable-export-for-a-group) and [project](https://docs.gitlab.com/ee/administration/settings/import_and_export_settings.html#enable-project-export) exports are enabled on the source GitLab instance
+* [ ] Confirm file exports are [enabled as an import source](https://docs.gitlab.com/ee/user/project/settings/import_export.html#configure-file-exports-as-an-import-source) on the destination GitLab instance
+  * **NOTE:** Enabled by default on gitlab.com
+* [ ] If container registries are migrated make sure to set `/var/run/docker.sock` permissions for the `ps-user` in the Congregate Docker container by running `sudo chmod 666 /var/run/docker.sock`.
 * [ ] Review migration schedule (see customer migration schedule)
 * [ ] Confirm all users have logged in and linked their SAML accounts (if applicable)
   * [ ] Disable top-level group SSO enforcement to allow membership and contribution mapping for users that do not have their SAML account linked